-Oaxaca City is one of the most popular destinations in Mexico – from museums to markets, find out the main attractions in & around this authentic, cultural hub.
+Oaxaca City is one of the most popular destinations in Mexico – from museums to markets, find out the main attractions in our Oaxaca City Guide.

 You can also visit the Tree of Tule, which has the world’s stoutest trunk.